labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/step2.md

 OK
 ```

+This output indicates that all the tests have passed successfully.

-Let's test our Stock class interactively:
+Let's also test our `Stock` class interactively.
+Run the following command in the terminal:

 ```bash
 cd ~/project
 python3 -c "from stock import Stock; s = Stock('GOOG', 100, 490.1); print(s); print(f'Cost: {s.cost}')"
 ```

-Output:
+You should see the following output:

 ```
 Stock('GOOG', 100, 490.1)
 Cost: 49010.0
 ```

 Great!
 You've successfully implemented a class decorator that simplifies our code by automatically handling field declarations and initialization.
+This makes our code more efficient and easier to maintain.